6s096-iap24/6s096-iap24.github.io/_pages/home.md

 - [Contacting Instructors](mailto:6s096-iap24@mit.edu): for concerns, issues, and questions (not course content).
 Note that there is *no* period in 6s096 in the email address.

 ## ENROLLMENT
 Please pre-register!
-The class is offered as a U/G class and will be graded on a P/F basis.
+The class is offered as a U/G class and will be graded on a P/F basis for 6 units.

 ### PREREQUISITES
 For 6.S096, you need experience and skill with mathematical concepts, theorems, and proofs.
 If you did well in 18.062/6.042, 18.200, 18.090, or any proof-oriented mathematics class, you should be fine!
 Some exposure to elementary number theory (modular arithmetic) and programming (e.g. Python) is also strongly recommended but not required.
 We  _based these on 18.404's recommended background_